the buss chimulco 1

 catherine tobsing with freshen up from beautician

-So when the crown issue came up after being troublesome during dinner Elizabeth was the first call – see there’s lots of dentists in this small town but finding an English speaker would be challenging with cold phone calls even door knocking took time and and would be inefficient.
+So when the crown issue came up after being troublesome during a dinner Elizabeth was her first call – see, there’s lots of dentists in this small town but finding an English speaking dentist (not a great need) would be challenging with cold phone calls even door knocking which would take time and and would be inefficient.

-Reaching out to Elizabeth on WhatsApp (all of Mexico uses the app) she was happy to help and instantly came up with Dr. Oscar Madrigal who was a 15 minute walk from our Shangrila hide out.
+Reaching out to Elizabeth on WhatsApp (all of Mexico uses the platform) she was happy to help and quickly came up with Dr. Oscar Madrigal who was a 15 minute walk from our Shangrila hide out.

 Dr Oscar Madigral dentist office address